ivanserg0692/ivanserg0692/README.md

 Therefore i will to continue this.

-Within this time I understanded the conceptions of object's programming at backend and frontand.
+Within this time I understood the conceptions of object's programming at backend and frontand.
 More time i work on PHP backend and then i very good know hwo prepare this product.

 My exreprince: